 Now, even if you decide to work until the last leg of your pregnancy, with doctor’s approval, watch out for the following three signs:

 A bit of sluggishness is expected.
-But if you are having sleepless nights, extremely tiring mornings, which all leads to you wanting to crash by mid-day, then it is a sign you are over exerting yourself and you need a break
+But if you are having sleepless nights, extremely tiring mornings, which all leads to you wanting to crash by mid-day, then it is a sign you are overexerting yourself and you need a break

-- You find sitting / standing difficult: Some of the “side effects” of pregnancy can make it impossible for you to survive in a work environment.
-Back aches during pregnancy can make even sitting difficult.
+Some of the “side effects” of pregnancy can make it impossible for you to survive in a work environment.
+Backaches during pregnancy can make even sitting difficult.
 Swollen feet can make standing difficult.
 And all you want to do is lie down!

-- You are having labor: Duh!
-This is a non-brainer, huh?
+Duh!
+This is a no-brainer, huh?
 Nope.
-We are talking about early labor, much before the due date, when you feel cramping, lower back ache and even spotting.
-Since the baby is not supposed to be out yet, your doctor will ask you to be on complete bed rest, which means you have just few minutes to send that leave request mail to your boss!
+We are talking about early labor, much before the due date, when you feel cramping, lower backache, and even spotting.
+Since the baby is not supposed to be out yet, your doctor will ask you to be on complete bed rest, which means you have just a few minutes to send that leave request mail to your boss!